ejmg/cl_gitsc_solutions/README.md

 I only solved the exercises that interested me (the moderately harder problems in the book) so I only started around chapter 5.

-For each chapter, I grouped solutions by subsection and wrote up an individual file for each problem.
-As an example, a solution for exercise 2.2 found in subsection 2.4 would be in the subfolder `2_4` as the file `2_2.lisp`.
+For each chapter, I wrote up an individual file for a given solution for a specific exercise.
+As an example, a solution for exercise 8.6 found in subsection 8.8 would be in the subfolder `ch8` as the file `8_6.lisp`.

 Finally, at the end of each chapter starting around 5 there are large-ish `Keyboard Exercise`s.
 These are saved under the unique subfolder `keyboard_exercise` for each chapter I did the keyboard exercise.